2023 AFC Asian Cup Group D: Iraq vs Japan

 The sides had last met in a competitive fixture during 2018 FIFA World Cup qualification, with Iraq holding Japan to a 1–1 draw.
 Their most recent Asian Cup meeting was in 2015, where Japan won 1–0.
 Iraq had not defeated Japan since 1982, and had never won a competitive fixture against the side.

 Iraq quickly applied pressure against a disorganised Japanese side in the first minutes, and it paid off when Ahmed Yahya received a pinpoint heading pass from Aymen Hussein which was quickly delivered to Ali Jasim, who snuck into the Japanese penalty area before putting in an impressive cross; despite initially being kept out by goalkeeper Zion Suzuki, the ball rebounded right to Hussein, who then converted a header to open the scoring for Iraq.
 The Japanese struggled against a highly cohesive Iraqi side, and while continuing to seek an equaliser during first-half stoppage time, Yahya once again overcame the Japanese players from midfield, before going on a darting run into the penalty area and sending another clinical pass to Hussein, whose header doubled Iraq's lead.
-Japan increased pressure in the second half, but couldn't respond with a goal until the third minute of stoppage time, when Wataru Endō converted from a header via a corner kick.
+Japan increased pressure in the second half, but couldn't respond with a goal until the third minute of stoppage time, when Wataru Endo converted from a header via a corner kick.
 This effort would ultimately be a consolation, as Iraq held on for an unexpected victory.

 Considered the biggest upset of the competition up to that point, this victory was Iraq's first over Japan in a competitive tournament, having failed to come out on top in seven previous meetings, and their first win against the Japanese of any kind since 1982.
 This result also put an end to Japan's undefeated streak that had begun back in June 2023 with a 6–0 win over El Salvador.
 At the same time, this was the second consecutive tournament in which Japan lost during their second matchday, having suffered a 1–0 defeat to Costa Rica at the 2022 FIFA World Cup.